 A study of the relationship between organisms and the environment in which they live.
 Labs will include field work.
+Three lecture and three laboratory hours per week.

 BIO 481.
 Seminar.
 (1)

 Students will critique paper presentations by their peers enrolled in the course, current faculty members, and visiting scholars.
 This course will be graded pass/fail based on attendance and critiques completed.